jrmerwin/Udacity_data_science_Proj_1/README.md

 ## Installation <a name="installation"></a>

-You should be able to run the code in the file here using the Anaconda distribution of Python.
+You should be able to run the code in the .ipynb file here using the Anaconda distribution of Python.
 The code should run using Python versions 3.*.

 ## Inspiration<a name="motivation"></a>